 |

-This is a TT2 dissection that uses a variable decagon strip.
+This is a PP dissection that uses a variable decagon strip.
 The two overlays show the strips before and after the modification of the decagon strip that saves a piece.

 The two overlays show the strips before and after the modification of the decagon strip that saves a piece.